 - Choose UEFI Firmware Settings.

-- Make a hit on the Restart button.
+- Click Restart.
 Upon reboot, the system will straight away take you to the BIOS.

-- Here, check the SATA port and disable the Hot Plug feature.
+- Here, check the SATA port and disable the Hot Pluging.

-Another applicable solution to overcome Internal Hard Drive Showing as Removable Disk is through Device Manager.
-Many forums and experts have found this method helpful which improves system performance as well.
+Another applicable solution to solve Internal Hard Drive Showing as Removable Disk is through Device Manager.
+Several forums and experts have found this method helpful which improves system performance as well.
 This is how you would proceed with this workaround –

 - Right-click on the Start icon and select Device Manager.

-- Do a right-click on the internal hard drive (SSD or HDD).
-Choose Properties.
+- Right-click on the internal hard drive (SSD or HDD).